 Benefits of a Savings Account

-- Helps you grow your money slowly
+- Helps grow your money slowly through interest

-- Safe place to store your funds
+- Safe place to keep your funds

-- Encourages saving habits
+- Encourages regular saving habits

 Who Should Use a Savings Account?

-A savings account is best for:
+A savings account is ideal for:

 - Students

-- Salaried people
+- Salaried employees

 - Housewives

-- Anyone who wants to save money
+- Anyone looking to save money safely

 A savings account can help you build financial security—learn more in What is an Emergency Fund?
 Benefits, Importance, and How to Build It.